Godzilla vs. Megalon: Plot

 After uniting with Japan's Defense Force, Goro manages to regain control of Jet Jaguar and sends the robot to Monster Island to bring Godzilla to fight Megalon.
 Without a guide to control its actions, Megalon flails around relentlessly and aimlessly fighting with the Defense Force and destroying the outskirts of Tokyo.
-The Seatopians learn of Jet Jaguar's turn and thus send out a distress call to their allies, the Space Hunter Nebula M aliens (from the previous film) to send the alien monster Gigan to assist their allies.
+The Seatopians learn of Jet Jaguar's turn and thus send out a distress call to their allies, the Nebulans to send Gigan to assist Megalon.

-As Godzilla journeys to fight Megalon, Jet Jaguar starts acting on its own and ignoring commands to the surprise of its inventors, and grows to gigantic proportions to face Megalon itself until Godzilla arrives.
-The battle is roughly at a standstill, until Gigan arrives and both Megalon and Gigan double team against Jet Jaguar.
+As Godzilla journeys to fight Megalon, Jet Jaguar starts acting on its own and ignoring commands to the surprise of its inventors and grows to gigantic proportions to face Megalon itself until Godzilla arrives.
+The battle is roughly at a standstill until Gigan arrives and both Megalon and Gigan double team Jet Jaguar.
 Godzilla finally arrives to assist Jet Jaguar and the odds become even.

 After a long and brutal fight, Gigan and Megalon both retreat and Godzilla and Jet Jaguar shake hands on a job well done.
-Jet Jaguar bids Godzilla farewell and Godzilla returns to its home on Monster Island.
-Jet Jaguar returns back to its human size, and returns home with Goro and Rokuro.
+Jet Jaguar bids Godzilla farewell and Godzilla returns to Monster Island.
+Jet Jaguar returns to his human-size form and returns home with Goro and Rokuro.